MihneaCucu/WarCardsGame/README.md

 # WarCardsGame
-This is a project about the cards game called "War" that approximates the time and rounds it takes to end
+This is a project about the cards game called "War" that approximates the time and rounds it takes to end.
+It uses a Monte Carlo simulation.